azat-io/you-dont-know-js-ru/async & performance/ch3.md

 As you can see, the assumed rejection handler simply rethrows the error, which ends up forcing `p2` (the chained promise) to reject with the same error reason.
 In essence, this allows the error to continue propagating along a Promise chain until an explicitly defined rejection handler is encountered.

-**Note:** We'll cover more details of error handling with Promises a little later, because there are other nuanced details to be concerned about.
+**Примечание** We'll cover more details of error handling with Promises a little later, because there are other nuanced details to be concerned about.

 If a proper valid function is not passed as the fulfillment handler parameter to `then(..)`, there's also a default handler substituted: